Private Pilot License

-Once you’ve met all of these requirements for a pilot license, you take a practical exam that consists of both an oral question and answer session and a flight check.
+Once you’ve met all of these requirements for a pilots license, you take a practical exam that consists of both an oral question and answer session and a flight check.
 If you pass both, you’ll earn a private pilot license.

 What Does Private Pilot Training Look Like?

-Flight training is done one-on-one with a flight instructor.
+Private pilot training is done one-on-one with a flight instructor.
 You’ll meet with your instructor for both ground training and in flight training.

 You typically meet with your instructor for a few minutes to review your homework and see if you’re ready for the flight.
 During the flight, you’ll practice maneuvers or scenarios that help you understand how to better fly the plane.

 - 30 hrs. – Dual Flight Training